offbynull/learn/Bioinformatics/input/input.md

 SSS
 ```

-Given that we're changing reality to say that the instances WON'T overlap in the sequence, we can treat each instance of the 2-mer AA as a single entity being inserted.
+Given that you're changing reality to say that the instances WON'T overlap in the sequence, you can treat each instance of the 2-mer AA as a single entity being inserted.
 The number of ways that these 2 instances can be inserted into the sequence is 10:

 ```
 I = insertion of AA, S = arbitrary sequence character